FAQs About the Volunteer Appointment Process

 When can I submit my interest in volunteering?

-The Call for Volunteers, in which available positions are announced, will be available in the summer.
-The Volunteer Interest Form, which allows you to update your interests at any time, will be available soon.
+The Call for Volunteers, in which available positions are announced, will be available in the fall.
+The Volunteer Interest Form, which allows you to update your interests at any time, is available on your member profile.

 Selection Process and Timeline